jcervas/PA_LWV/README.md

 ###### _Notes:_ Calculations based on actual congressional elections in Pennsylvania under the map found unconstitutional in 2018.
 Uncontested races are imputed with 0.25 and 0.75 for the respective winners.
 Un-adjusted Republican two-party vote totals are 49.2\% for 2012, 55.5\% for 2014, and 54.1\% for 2016.
 All votes are calculated from the Republican perspective of the two-party vote.
 We've adjusted all gerrymandering measures such that negative numbers indicate bias in favor of the Democrats.

-Evaluating district plans using Statewide elections to provide a normal vote baseline {#evaluating-district-plans-using-statewide-elections-to-provide-a-normal-vote-baseline}
+Evaluating district plans using Statewide elections to provide a normal vote baseline
 -------------------------------------------------------------------------------------

 In order to assess expected partisan consequences for plans that have